catalyst-cloud/catalystcloud-docs/source/database.rst

 While similar to a backup, a replica is very different.
-The main difference between the two is that, a backup takes what is essentially a snapshot, of your current database and stores away a list of commands and values able to restore a new instance to the snapshoted point in time of your original.
-While a replica will be a full copy of your database when created and from there is an independant database instance.
+The main difference between the two is that, a backup takes what is essentially a snapshot, of your current database and stores away a list of commands and values able to restore a new instance to the that snapshot's point in time.
+While a replica will be a full copy of your database when created and from there is an independent database instance.
 It can then be set up to receive updates or perform a number of functions as mentioned earlier.

 The command to create a replica is: